shbakram/shbakram.github.io/index.md

 the School of Computing.
 I hold a Ph.D. in Computer Science and Engineering from Ghent University in Belgium and an M.S. in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign.
-My doctoral advisor was [Lieven Eeckhout](https://users.elis.ugent.be/~leeckhou/).
+My doctoral advisor was Lieven Eeckhout.
 I am interested in the evaluation and optimization of the emerging memory and storage hierarchy.
-My research addresses problems in memory and storage systems at all levels (software/hardware) of the stack.
+My current research addresses memory and storage systems problems at all levels (software/hardware) of the stack.

 My background is in computer architecture despite often venturing into its sister areas.
 I serve on the reviewing committees of major architecture